jplusplus/detective.io/docs/start-your-investigation.rst

     * - is_rich
       - boolean
-      - Set to "true" to unable rich text format for string field.
+      - Set to "true" to enable rich text format for string field.

     * - is_searchable
       - boolean